+As content creators and influencers, I’m sure you are aware of the ‘gifted campaign’ collaborations.
 As wonderful as gifted campaigns are, they can’t help you pay the bills.
-As a blogger, you must know your worth.
-It doesn’t matter if you are a beginner, you just have to make sure you are worth your pay.
+As a blogger, you must value your worth and time.
+It doesn’t matter if you are a beginner, you just have to make sure you are worth your pay for the time you invest in creating content.
 You can thus couch your payment request like this:

 “While I’m thankful for the gifts offered for this campaign, can you please share the budget for this collaboration?”